 I decided to be a project manager.

-Admittedly, it wasn’t until I started working that I knew such a job existed, but when I realised I did, I knew it was for me.
+Admittedly, it wasn’t until I started working that I knew such a job existed, but when I realized I did, I knew it was for me.

 However, even though I thought I knew what I was letting myself in for there were still some things I didn’t know about being a project manager before throwing myself into the job.